Shadow Panther's Basic Tips for Improving Your Rogue

 Tip #14: Felsteel Longblade (Failsteel Lawlblade) is not a good sword for your main hand or offhand

 Failsteel Lawlblade doesn't hit hard enough to be a good main hand and is way too slow to be a good offhand.
-Don't waste your gold on it when you can get superior S2 weapons by farming BGs for a week or two.
+Don't waste your gold on it when you can get the superior S1 weapons by farming BGs for a week or two.
+In any case, you should be saving up your Arena points for an S2 MH (don't blow them on the S2 OH!)

-Tip #15: Using Merciless Gladiator/Guardian gear as Starter PVE gear
+Tip #15: Using Gladiator/Veteran's/Vindicator's gear as Starter PVE gear

 In general, PVP gear is not optimized for PVE and vice versa.
-However, the presence of customizable sockets and the sheer amount of stats on S2 Gladiator/Guardian gear (Agility, Crit, AP) can make most of that gear suitable for your Starter PVE set.
+However, the presence of customizable sockets and the sheer amount of stats on S1 Gladiator's gear (Agility, Crit, AP) can sometimes make up for the lack of built in Hit Rating, which is an important stat for PVE.
 For this to be the case, you would need to socket/enchant those items with PVE gems/enchants (Hit/Agi/AP).
 Many people socket/enchant their Arena gear with PVP gems/enchants (Stamina/Health/Resilience) which would just devalue their use for serious PVE.
+In the past, I've never recommended Arena gear for PVE, because you should be saving your Arena points to get S2 weapons before getting any armor (and always the MH before the OH).
+However, with Season 3 here now, farming BGs for S1 gear is an easy solo way to get good PVE starter gear *as long as you socket and enchant those items with PVE gems/enchants*.
+The same concept can be applied to Veteran's/Vindicator's gear.

 Tip #16: Hit Rating is not the end-all, be-all stat for raiding Rogues